pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 Creating a namespace package
 ============================

-There are currently three different approaches to creating namespace packages:
+There are currently two different approaches to creating namespace packages, from which the latter is discouraged:

 #.
 Use `native namespace packages`_.
 This type of namespace package is defined
    in :pep:`420` and is available in Python 3.3 and later.
 This is recommended if packages in your namespace only ever need to support Python 3 and installation via ``pip``.
 #.
-Use `pkgutil-style namespace packages`_.
-This is recommended for new
+Use `legacy namespace packages`_.
+This comprises `pkgutil-style namespace packages`_
-   packages that need to support Python 2 and 3 and installation via both ``pip`` and ``python setup.py install``.
-#.
-Use `pkg_resources-style namespace packages`_.
-This method is recommended if
+   and `pkg_resources-style namespace packages`_.
-   you need compatibility with packages already using this method or if your package needs to be zip-safe.

-.. warning:: While native namespace packages and pkgutil-style namespace
-    packages are largely compatible, pkg_resources-style namespace packages are not compatible with the other methods.
-It's inadvisable to use different methods in different distributions that provide packages to the same namespace.

 Native namespace packages
 -------------------------